HGhurbani/molhemon-web-bookStores/README.md

 The frontend expects the API to be available at the URL defined in `VITE_API_BASE`.
 All dashboard sections including orders now read and write data through the MySQL backend.

+## Google Merchant Integration
+Set `GOOGLE_MERCHANT_ID` and `GOOGLE_API_KEY` in your `.env` file to enable importing products from Google Merchant Center.
+In the dashboard settings you can trigger "استيراد من Google Merchant" to fetch and add products as books.

 ## Notes
 - CRUD actions in the dashboard now communicate with the backend using the provided API routes.
 - If you need to build the project for production, run `npm run build` (requires installed dependencies).